Developing Documentation

 aeon uses the numpydoc Sphinx extension and follows NumPy docstring format.

-To ensure docstrings meet expectations, aeon uses a combination of validations built into numpydoc, pydocstyle pre-commit checks (set to the NumPy convention) and automated testing of docstring examples to ensure the code runs without error.
-However, the automated docstring validation in pydocstyle only covers basic formatting Passing these tests is necessary to meet the aeon docstring conventions, but is not sufficient for doing so.
+To ensure docstrings meet expectations, aeon uses a combination of validations built into numpydoc and pydocstyle pre-commit checks (set to the NumPy convention) and automated testing of docstring examples to ensure the code runs without error.

-Beyond basic NumPy docstring formatting conventions, developers should focus on:
+Beyond basic NumPy docstring formatting conventions, developers should aim to:

-• Ensuring all parameters (classes, functions, methods) and attributes (classes) are documented completely and consistently
+• Ensure all parameters (classes, functions, methods) and attributes (classes) are documented completely and consistently

-• Adding a See Also section that references related aeon code artifacts as applicable
+• Add a See Also section that references related aeon code as applicable

-• Including citations to relevant sources in a References section
+• Include citations to relevant sources in a References section

-In many cases a parameter, attribute return object, or error may be described in many docstrings across aeon.
-To avoid confusion, developers should make sure their docstrings are as similar as possible to existing docstring descriptions of the the same parameter, attribute, return object or error.
+In many cases, a parameter, attribute return object, or error may be described in many docstrings across aeon.
+To avoid confusion, developers should try to make sure their docstrings are as consistent as possible to existing docstring descriptions.

 1. Summary